SEARCH

 I got this chandelier at a yard sale ages ago and could never quite figure out what to do with it.

 The answer came the other day when the Baltimore orioles and hummingbirds were competing at their feeders.
-This recipe has the correct sugar water ratio.
+If you are providing feeders for these birds, this recipe has the correct sugar water ratio.

 I hung the chandelier from the arbor and added fresh oranges on the light bulb holders.